jingpad-bsp/android_external_autotest/docs/coding-style.md

 Don't leave trailing whitespace, or put whitespace on blank lines.

-Leave TWO blank lines between functions - this is Python, there are no clear function end markers, and we need help.
-Note that this intentionally contradicts PEP-8.

 ## Variable names and UpPeR cAsE
  * Use descriptive variable names where possible